bjchia/bjchia.github.io/philosophies.md

 * One of the first things Jobs did during the product review process was ban PowerPoints.
 “I hate the way people use slide presentations instead of thinking,” Jobs later recalled.
 “People would confront a problem by creating a presentation.
 I wanted them to engage, to hash things out at the table, rather than show a bunch of slides.
 People who know what they’re talking about don’t need PowerPoint.”

+## Phil Knight
+* “But Bowerman wasn’t me.
+He didn’t take rejection to heart.
+Like Johnson, when his letters went unanswered, Bowerman simply wrote more.
+With more underlined words, more exclamation marks.”

+* The basic rule of negotiation is to know what you want, what you need to walk away with in order to be whole.

+* Leaning back in my recliner each night, staring at the ceiling, I tried to settle myself.
+I told myself: Life is growth.
+You grow or you die.

 ## Warren Buffett